-The principal activities of the Group comprise the trading in financial instruments, the receiving and granting of loans, the ownership and leasing of residential property, the distribution and provision of telecommunication equipment and the completion of networking solutions, wireless and wired.
-Additionally the Group invests in marketable securities via high calibre local and international financial institutions and brokers and is actively investing and seeking opportunities in the real estate industry in Cyprus and abroad.
+The principal activities of the Group comprise the trading in financial instruments, the receiving and granting of loans, the ownership of commercial property, the distribution and provision of telecommunication equipment and the completion of networking solutions, wireless and wired.
+Additionally, the Group invests in marketable securities via high caliber local and international financial institutions and brokers and is actively investing and seeking opportunities in the real estate industry in Cyprus and abroad.